samizzo/polyview/README.md

 Adjust this in COMPILE.BAT as appropriate.
 The code will build into the BIN subdirectory.

-The OBJ directory contains various precompiled files that are linked in (fonts, Turbo Pascal's, EGA/VGA driver, the ANSI screen).
+The OBJ directory contains various precompiled files that are linked in (fonts, Turbo Pascal's EGA/VGA driver, the ANSI screen which was probably saved to OBJ from TheDraw).

 Unfortunately I couldn't find the source for P_SAUCE.TPU.
 I'm unsure why it's missing.
 This is the unit that deals with reading the [SAUCE](https://github.com/radman1/sauce) information